vk-cs/docs-public/docs/en/tools-for-using-services/account/instructions/instructions.md

-Working with VK Cloud management console.
+Working with the VK Cloud management console.